Aetherinox/spresso-utility/README.md

 # Usage

 If you wish to simply use the keygen, head over to the [Releases](https://github.com/Aetherinox/ScreenpressoKeygen/releases) section and download the latest binary as a `zip` or `rar`.
-The binary release should only contain one file:
+The download is a single `exe`.

 - `ScreenpressoKG.exe`